Using Tableau Desktop

 From the same window where you configured the datasource, select Sheet 1.
 This will open a workspace to begin making your visualization.

-Note: You can select the icons to create a new worksheet Add new worksheet icon, dashboard Add new dashboard icon, or story Add new story icon.
+Note: You can select the icons to create a new worksheet , dashboard , or story .

 Step 2